Volkswagen Golf Mk7: Overview

-Compared with the previous generation, the Golf Mk7 has a more spacious cabin with greater shoulder room for the front and rear passengers, more rear legroom, and a larger boot space.
+Compared with the previous generation, the Golf Mk7 has a more spacious cabin, with more shoulder room for front and rear passengers, more rear legroom, and a larger boot.
 It is 20 mm wider than the Mk6, with a 59 mm longer wheelbase.

 Engine options at launch include 1.2 and 1.4-litre turbocharged petrol engines, with 85 PS and 140 PS respectively, and 1.6 and 2.0-litre diesel engines, with 105 PS and 150 PS respectively.
 The 1.6 TDI BlueMotion Concept has a theoretical combined fuel consumption of 3.2 L/100 km and anticipated 85 g/km emissions.